 At present, four subspecies are recognised: S. l. longirostris (Gray's spinner dolphin), which occurs in all tropical seas; S. l. orientalis (Eastern spinner dolphin), found in open waters of the eastern tropical Pacific; S. l. centroamericana (Costa Rican or Central American spinner dolphin), which inhabits continental shelf waters off western Central America and southern Mexico; and S.l. roseiventris, (dwarf spinner dolphin) which inhabits shallow waters of Southeast Asia.
 Oceanic tropical and subtropical zones in both hemispheres.
 Limits are near 40ºN and 40ºS.

 Stenella longirostris is mostly pelagic, and the species spends time in both shallow waters and deeper water farther from land.
-The spinner dolphin is typically thought of as a tropical high seas species, but it also inhabits shallow reef areas, coastal areas, and subtropical and warm temperate waters.
+The spinner dolphin is typically thought of as a tropical high seas species, but it also inhabits shallow reef areas, coastal areas, and warm subtropical temperate waters.

 Predation and Feeding Habits